 You will not need a gun for self-defense.
 But if it makes YOU feel better/safer, then go for it!
 But please make sure you are VERY versed in using one.

 And follow the rules.
 Also, know that there are different rules for storing/having guns in different states.
 A pain to keep straight with the law while crossing state lines.

 Again- remember that criminals are NOT out in the boondocks looking for victims.
 Wild animals want nothing to do with you if they can help it.

 The bottom line is that self-protection is not needed 99.9% of the time.
 The same goes for living in society.
 But if it makes you feel better, go get one.

 I had a pistol because I was unsure of what it would be like.
 I also hadn't read an article like this one before I launched.

 I finally realized it was safer NOT to have one in my RV.
-I sold it.
+Decided to sell it.
 It's gone.
 I did NOT need it.

 (At this moment it's November 2019.
 I am updating this article and I am dry camping 100% by myself in Kanab, Utah.
 And I'm fine!
 Happily gunless.)

 Absolutely!
-This was something I was not very comfortable with at first.
+This was something I struggled with at first.
 I wondered if my rig would be there when I got back.